Safety rules for bus riders

 Be Patient at the End of the Day

-At the end of the day when school is dismissed, Hawthorn schools are very careful about checking and rechecking bus passes and making sure all students are on the correct bus.
-Buses may not leave the school bus parking lot until 10 to 15 minutes or more past the dismissal bell.
+At the end of the day when school is dismissed, building staff carefully check bus passes to ensure all students are on the correct bus.
+Buses may not leave the school until 10 to 15 minutes after the dismissal bell.
 This is especially true during the first few weeks of school.
 Once students become more comfortable with the end-of-day procedure, things move more quickly.
 (Parents, please keep this timing in mind as you wait for your child at the end of the day.
 Also, for safety reasons, morning Kindergarteners being dropped off mid-day will not be left at a bus stop unless a parent or authorized adult is there.
 If no adult is present, the student will be brought back to the school.)